wswebcreation/wdio-appium/README.md

     Run this command

-        appium-doctor --ios
+        appium-doctor

     That will generate an output like this

          info AppiumDoctor Appium Doctor v.1.15.1
          info AppiumDoctor ### Diagnostic for necessary dependencies starting ### info AppiumDoctor  ✔ The Node.js binary was found at: /Users/wswebcreation/.nvm/versions/node/v12.16.1/bin/node info AppiumDoctor  ✔ Node version is 12.16.1 info AppiumDoctor  ✔ Xcode is installed at: /Applications/Xcode.app/Contents/Developer info AppiumDoctor  ✔ Xcode Command Line Tools are installed in: /Applications/Xcode.app/Contents/Developer info AppiumDoctor  ✔ DevToolsSecurity is enabled.
          info AppiumDoctor  ✔ The Authorization DB is set up properly. info AppiumDoctor  ✔ Carthage was found at: /usr/local/bin/carthage.
-Installed version is: 0.34.0 info AppiumDoctor  ✔ HOME is set to: /Users/wswebcreation info AppiumDoctor ### Diagnostic for necessary dependencies completed, no fix needed. ### info AppiumDoctor
+Installed version is: 0.34.0 info AppiumDoctor  ✔ HOME is set to: /Users/wswebcreation info AppiumDoctor  ✔ ANDROID_HOME is set to: /Users/wswebcreation/Library/Android/sdk info AppiumDoctor  ✔ JAVA_HOME is set to: /Library/Java/JavaVirtualMachines/adoptopenjdk-8.jdk/Contents/Home info AppiumDoctor  ✔ adb exists at: /Users/wswebcreation/Library/Android/sdk/platform-tools/adb info AppiumDoctor  ✔ android exists at: /Users/wswebcreation/Library/Android/sdk/tools/android info AppiumDoctor  ✔ emulator exists at: /Users/wswebcreation/Library/Android/sdk/tools/emulator info AppiumDoctor  ✔ Bin directory of $JAVA_HOME is set info AppiumDoctor ### Diagnostic for necessary dependencies completed, no fix needed. ### info AppiumDoctor
          info AppiumDoctor ### Diagnostic for optional dependencies starting ### WARN AppiumDoctor  ✖ opencv4nodejs cannot be found.
          WARN AppiumDoctor  ✖ ffmpeg cannot be found WARN AppiumDoctor  ✖ mjpeg-consumer cannot be found.
          WARN AppiumDoctor  ✖ set-simulator-location is not installed WARN AppiumDoctor  ✖ idb and idb_companion are not installed info AppiumDoctor  ✔ applesimutils is installed at: /usr/local/bin/applesimutils.
 Installed versions are: applesimutils 0.7.7 info AppiumDoctor  ✔ ios-deploy is installed at: /usr/local/bin/ios-deploy.
-Installed version is: 1.10.0 info AppiumDoctor ### Diagnostic for optional dependencies completed, 5 fixes possible. ### info AppiumDoctor
+Installed version is: 1.10.0 WARN AppiumDoctor  ✖ bundletool.jar cannot be found WARN AppiumDoctor  ✖ gst-launch-1.0 and/or gst-inspect-1.0 cannot be found info AppiumDoctor ### Diagnostic for optional dependencies completed, 7 fixes possible. ### info AppiumDoctor
          info AppiumDoctor ### Optional Manual Fixes ### info AppiumDoctor The configuration can install optionally.
 Please do the following manually:
          WARN AppiumDoctor  ➜ Why opencv4nodejs is needed and how to install it: https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/image-comparison.md
          WARN AppiumDoctor  ➜ ffmpeg is needed to record screen features.
 Please read https://www.ffmpeg.org/ to install it WARN AppiumDoctor  ➜ mjpeg-consumer module is required to use MJPEG-over-HTTP features.
 Please install it with 'npm i -g mjpeg-consumer'.
          WARN AppiumDoctor  ➜ set-simulator-location is needed to set location for Simulator.
 Please real https://github.com/lyft/set-simulator-location to install it
-        WARN AppiumDoctor  ➜ Why idb is needed and how to install it: https://github.com/appium/appium-idb info AppiumDoctor
+         WARN AppiumDoctor  ➜ Why idb is needed and how to install it: https://github.com/appium/appium-idb WARN AppiumDoctor  ➜ bundletool.jar is used to handle Android App Bundle.
+Please read http://appium.io/docs/en/writing-running-appium/android/android-appbundle/ to install it
+         WARN AppiumDoctor  ➜ gst-launch-1.0 and gst-inspect-1.0 are used to stream the screen of the device under test.
+Please read https://appium.io/docs/en/writing-running-appium/android/android-screen-streaming/ to install them and for more details info AppiumDoctor
          info AppiumDoctor ###
          info AppiumDoctor
          info AppiumDoctor Bye!
 Run appium-doctor again when all manual fixes have been applied! info AppiumDoctor

     Fix the necessary dependencies if they are failing, otherwise you're done with this